Fast Facts About APSU

 State’s Leader in Military-Affiliated Students

-Austin Peay is the state’s largest provider of higher education to military-affiliated students, with 2,659 military-related students enrolled in Fall 2018.
+Austin Peay is the state’s largest provider of higher education to military-affiliated students, with 2,422 military-related students enrolled in Fall 2021.
 In 2015, the Tennessee Higher Education Commission (THEC) honored the University’s support of this population by naming Austin Peay a Veterans Education Transition Support (VETS) Campus.
-According to THEC, VETS Campus certification is awarded to higher education institutions that “not only prioritize outreach to veterans, but successfully deliver the services necessary to create a supportive environment where student veterans can prosper while pursuing their education.”
+According to THEC, VETS Campus certification is awarded to higher education institutions that “not only prioritize outreach to veterans but successfully deliver the services necessary to create a supportive environment where student veterans can prosper while pursuing their education.”

-Austin Peay offers a full-time Veterans Affairs counselor on campus through the VetSuccess program, as well as a Student Veterans Organization and a Military Student Center.
-Earlier this year, the University opened a new, federally funded Veterans Upward Bound Office on campus to assist low-income veterans and veterans who are first-generation college students earn a college education.
-The University will begin renovations this winter to create a center housing all military-focused services in a single facility.
+Austin Peay offers a full-time Veterans Affairs counselor on campus through the VetSuccess program, as well as a Student Veterans Organization and the Newton Military Family Resource Center.
+The University also has a federally funded Veterans Upward Bound Office on campus to assist low-income veterans and veterans who are first-generation college students to earn a college education.

 Winning Athletic Teams

-The Governors and Lady Govs compete in the highly competitive Ohio Valley Conference in NCAA Division I. A traditional powerhouse in men’s and women’s basketball, baseball, volleyball and men’s golf, the University competes in 16 sports.
+The Governors and Lady Govs compete in the ASUN Conference in NCAA Division I. A traditional powerhouse in men’s and women’s basketball, baseball, volleyball and men’s golf, the University competes in 16 sports.

 Top ROTC Program

-APSU's Army Reserve Officer Training Corps was named a MacArthur Award recipient in 2019, placing it among the top eight programs in the country.
-ROTC Web site
+APSU's Army Reserve Officer Training Corps was named a MacArthur Award recipient in 2020, placing it among the top eight programs in the country for the eighth time in the program’s history.

 How Do You Pronounce “Peay?”